Division of Environmental Analysis (DEA) LINKS

 - Development and use of a robust filing system

 The effort improved environmental document efficiency, consistency and accountability.
 Caltrans was responsible for complying with all applicable federal environmental laws and with FHWA environmental regulations, policies, and guidance, and was legally responsible and liable for the environmental decisions made on related projects.
 The Pilot Program did not change federal environmental protection standards.

 Caltrans tracked median NEPA environmental processing time frames over the Pilot Program's duration and compared these to median processing time frames from before, which indicated significant time savings; as presented in the chart below.

 Median Time Savings for Caltrans Environmental Documents and Coordination Completed

 |Document Processing Milestones1||Pre-NEPA Assignment Median Duration in Months||NEPA Assignment Program Median Duration in Months||Median Time Savings Realized in Months|

 Final Environmental Impact Statement Approval

-2For Environmental Documents prepared by Caltrans, consultants and local agencies from July 1, 2007 through September 30, 2012
+1For Environmental Documents prepared by Caltrans, consultants and local agencies from July 1, 2007 through June 30, 2014.

 The United States Department of Transportation, acting through the FHWA, took into consideration Caltrans’ original application and performance in the Pilot Program and approved Caltrans’ participation in the MAP-21 Surface Transportation Project Delivery Program through the NEPA Assignment Memorandum of Understanding (MOU), effective October 1, 2012.
 The MOU incorporates, by reference, Caltrans’ May 21, 2007 Pilot Program Application, terms and conditions of the Pilot Program MOU and its amendments.
 The MOU terminates 18 months from the effective date of FHWA regulations developed to clarify amendments to 23 USC 327 or on January 1, 2017.